 Oh my word, January is almost gone and I’m so happy, it’s been a looooong, lean month.
 Has it been a rough one for you too?
 The end of the month also means it’s time for the International Bloggers Club Challenge.
 If you’re visiting for the first time, the IBC is a group of bloggers from all over the world who get together at the end of every month to share their projects.
-Last month we repurposed a rusty metal frame into a small craft table and this month we’re sharing Valentine’s crafts and because money is tight, I had to get really creative with this one.
+Last month we repurposed a rusty metal frame into a small craft table and this month we’re sharing Valentine’s crafts.

 I’ll let you in on a little secret, I went to the deepest, darkest recesses of my craft cupboard to try come up with an idea.
 Ribbons and wood scraps and paint and noodles and ice cream sticks all went flying.
 Suffice to say, bits of all that crafty

-chaos madness finally became these rustic topiary place card holders.
+chaos madness finally became these rustic topiary heart place card holders.

 Wanna know how I did it?
-Those rustic topiary hearts were made out of a pool noodle.
+Those rustic topiary place card holder hearts were made out of a pool noodle.
 Yup, a pool noodle 😉 Are you surprised?
 If I had the moola, I would have toodled off to the craft shop and bought me some of those polystyrene hearts.

 But no moola means you gotta make a plan and the IBC is very close to my heart.
 These ladies have been there for me and they always come up with the most amazingly creative things.
 There was just no way I was not going to let my tribe down.

 And to be honest I actually had a lot of fun carving the hearts.
 They were a lot easier than I thought.
 It was almost as therapeutic as carving our giant skeleton key.

 Using a craft knife slice the bits of the noodle off.
 It should look almost like a spinning top.
 (I’m hoping the pics below help explain what I’m trying to say) Once the bottom had been carved away, I made a nick in the top and shaped the rest of the heart.